NVIDIA-AI-IOT/deepstream_python_apps/apps/deepstream-ssd-parser/custom_parser_guide.md

 **4.1.1 - main**

-* This function takes a path to a file media or uri
+* This function takes a path to a file media or uri.

-* Gstreamer initialization is performed
+* Gstreamer initialization is performed.

-* Several  elements a created in order to make a pipeline
+* Several  elements a created in order to make a pipeline.

 * These elements are added to the pipeline and linked together.

-* Probe functions are linked to the pipeline in order to interact with the data
+* Probe functions are linked to the pipeline in order to interact with the data:

     * **pgie_src_pad_buffer_probe**

     * **osd_sink_pad_buffer_probe**

-* The pipeline is set to its PLAYING mode
+* The pipeline is set to its PLAYING mode.

-* The main loop is run
+* The main loop is run.

-* The pipeline is set to its NULL mode
+* The pipeline is set to its NULL mode.

 **4.1.2 - pgie_src_pad_buffer_probe**

-* Initialize an empty dictionary with the class id as key and the number of occurrences as value
+* Initialize an empty dictionary with the class id as key and the number of occurrences as value.

-* For each element in the image, the number of occurrences of the element class is incremented
+* For each element in the image, the number of occurrences of the element class is incremented.

 * A string containing the number of cars and persons is formatted.

-* Some display style is added to this string before displaying
+* Some display style is added to this string before displaying.

-* The string is added on the frame
+* The string is added on the frame.

 **4.1.3 - osd_sink_pad_buffer_probe**

-* The gst buffer is retrieved from the info argument
+* The gst buffer is retrieved from the info argument.

-* The batch meta is retrieved from the gst buffer
+* The batch meta is retrieved from the gst buffer.

 * A detection param is created.
-It contains the number of class and their accuracy threshold
+It contains the number of class and their accuracy threshold.

 * A box size param is created, it contains the image dimension and the minimum dimension of a bounding box.
 This will be used to remove bounding boxes that are too small.
 This neural network works only with floating-point coordinates between 0 and 1.
 Since the minimum dimension is given in pixels, the image dimension is needed to scale up the floating-point coordinates.
 And then compare them to the minimum dimension.

 * A nms (Non-maximal suppression) param is created.
 This param contains:

-  top_k: the maximum number of boxes to keep
+  top_k: the maximum number of boxes to keep.

-  iou_threshold: intersection over union threshold used to discard bounding boxes that are too similar
+  iou_threshold: intersection over union threshold used to discard bounding boxes that are too similar.

 * The labels are retrieved from a file in the same directory called labels.txt, this path can be specified in the config file.
 The labels must be one per line, and the ordering corresponds to class ID ordering.